ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-1-3.md

 vagrant up
 ```

-Type that into powershell and press enter.
+Type that into the terminal and press enter.
 This command takes some time to finish, so be patient.
 If your Vagrantfile is correct, vagrant should start your VM and tell you everything worked successfully.

 Now we have our VM running, let's connect to it.
 For Windows we are going to use Putty to log into our VM.